-The finished crane at it’s highest point
+The finished crane at its highest point

 Over the past week I have been building a camera crane, or jib.
 For those of you who do not know what a camera crane is, it is a device that allows you to take video from really high in the air to really low in the air.
 The one I built costs about $25.00, but if you have an old stand and access to a welder and some scrap metal, you could build it for well under $10.00.